nosseb/rocket-auth-login/readme.md

 ]

+# Security
+The library will send passwords in plaintext.
+It is highly recommended that you use TLS.
+There is even an example showing how to use tls with this crate.
+The changes are minimal.
+If you absolutely need to hash a password before the password is sent the examples all include a sha256.js file from [http://www.movable-type.co.uk/scripts/sha256.html]([http://www.movable-type.co.uk/scripts/sha256.html](http://www.movable-type.co.uk/scripts/sha256.html)) which can be used for that very purpose.
+Also the login.js file contains commented out code around line 15 that can be used to hash the password before sending it using the sha256.js file.
+This method is extremely discouraged.
+Sha hashes are fast, and thus very susceptible to rainbow table attacks.
+Without using TLS the security is almost the same as plaintext when using just a hashed password.
+Use TLS.
+[Let's Encrypt](https://letsencrypt.org/)) offers free certificates so there's no reason not to use https for production purposes.

-**Copyright Note**: the design in the examples was created by me.
+**Copyright Note**: The Rocket-auth-login crate and Rust code examples are licensed under the Apache 2.0 license.
+However the layout/design in the examples was created by me.
 You can use it however if you put in at least an HTML comment inside the HTML output saying Design &copy; 2017 Andrew Prindle.
 The rest of the application you may use without any kind of credit displayed to users but must follow the terms of the Apache 2.0 license.